fabricioaaugusto/fabricio-oliveira-agi/README.md

 *npm install cypress*

-For initialize o cypress running o command below
+For initialize the cypress running use command below

 *npx cypress open*